 Beat The Heat: Summer Concealed Carry

-As the days get longer and temps rise, thoughts drift to camping, barbecues and how you are going to conceal carry in your tank top and favorite shorts.
+As the days get longer and temps rise, thoughts drift to camping, barbecues, and how you are going to conceal carry in your tank top and favorite shorts.
 The challenge may be more daunting for some than others.
 If the gun you regularly carry is a full size 1911 with a tactical light and RMR, you may be a bit challenged when you trade jeans for shorts.
-However, before you ditch your full size shooting iron for a single shot micro derringer let’s take a look at some options and ways we can carry in warm weather.
+However, before you ditch your full size shooting iron for a single shot micro derringer let’s take a look at some options for concealed carry clothing for summer and ways we can carry in all warm weather.

 I will cut to the chase and just say this up front.
 If you are going to carry for personal protection, it needs to be a weapon you are willing to bet your life on.
 While some of the sub-micro pocket guns are novel, they are doing little more than paying lip service to our EDC needs.
 Yes, any gun is better than no gun, but let’s not pretend that it is a sufficient gun.
 With that lecture out of the way let’s address your clothes.